-Quantum eMotion's Bold Leap: Redefining Cybersecurity with Quantum Innovation - YaNoticias
+Quantum eMotion's Bold Leap: Redefining Cybersecurity with Quantum Innovation - YANoticias

-- Sentry-Q aims to revolutionize traditional cybersecurity in sectors like financial services, blockchain, and secure communications.
+- Sentry-Q aims to revolutionise traditional cybersecurity in sectors like financial services, blockchain, and secure communications.

 - The company will present its innovations at the 11th Annual AlphaNorth CEM Capital Event.